KelkooGroup/theGardener/documentation/guides/write.md

 ### Anchors

-Be able to use anchors on titles and sub-titles

-Click on the anchor sign next to titles to get the anchor in the url then make your internal link the same way as before
+Click on the link sign next to titles to add the anchor to the url then make your internal link the same way as before

-For instance :
+Example of a Link With Anchor :
 [internal link to the title Data of the installation guide of the project theGardener](thegardener://path=theGardener>master>_guides_/install#data)

 ## Include external web page